LordGriz/TradeCommissionApp/README.md

 A detailed description of the problem can be found [here](Documentation/ProblemDescription.md).

 ## Solution
 The [CalculationService](CalculationService) contains the code for determining the total commission.
-This code can be easily exercised by running the unit tests found within the [Test](Test) folder.
+This code can be easily exercised by running the unit tests found within the [Tests](Tests) folder.

 ## Project Architecture